On Complex Lie Algebroids with Constant Real Rank: Complex Lie algebroids

-\end{definition} Note that CLA with type $0$ are exactly those with an anchor map having real image $\rho(A)=D_{\C}$, where $D$ is a real distribution.
-Also note that the type takes values from $0$ to $\frac{\dim M}{2}$ or $\frac{\dim M-1}{2}$, depending on the parity of $\dim M$.
-The type has a different meaning in the more general context of CLA. \begin{proposition} The following identity holds:
+\end{Definition} Note that CLAs with type $0$ are precisely those whose anchor map has a real image ${\rho(A)\!=\!D_{\C}}$, where $D$ is a real distribution.
+Also note that the type takes values between $0$ and \smash{$\frac{\dim M}{2}$} or~\smash{$\frac{\dim M-1}{2}$}, depending on the parity of $\dim M$.
+The type has a different meaning in the more general context of CLAs.